evitanegaraputri4/-Salary-Data-Exploratory-Data-Analysis-EDA-/README.md

 # Salary Data Exploratory Data Analysis (EDA)

 ## Project Overview
-This project involves conducting an exploratory data analysis (EDA) on a salary dataset containing information about employee demographics, job titles, experience, and salaries.
-The goal is to clean the data, analyze key relationships, and visualize insights that can help understand the factors affecting salary distributions.
+This project presents an exploratory data analysis (EDA) of a salary dataset to uncover key insights about workforce demographics, salary distributions, and factors affecting employee compensation.
+The dataset includes attributes such as Age, Gender, Education Level, Job Title, Years of Experience, and Salary.
+The main objective is to clean, analyze, and visualize the dataset to answer important business questions and highlight relationships between variables that influence salaries.

 ---